 This project looks to support women and girls with disabilities in Nigeria.
 Working with these women, the project will look to put a stop to the violence and poverty they face, helping to support them to be heard and giving them more control and options for their futures.

 This project is looking to strengthen gender-responsive service delivery in Lesotho, Swaziland, Zambia and Zimbabwe.
-This will be done through establishing and strengthening networks linked to the ComWLG Network and through the mentoring of young women leaders over the next two years.
+This will be done through establishing and strengthening networks linked to the ComWLG Network (link out to website) and through the mentoring of young women leaders over the next two years.
 These leaders will advocate for women’s equal representation in local government, and for extending and strengthening the centres of excellence model.
 A network of women entrepreneurs will also be formed.